zyocum/dedup/README.md

                         (default: NFKD)
   -t {.adm.json,.txt}, --doc-type {.adm.json,.txt}
+                        the type of documents to compare (default: .txt) -w WINDOW, --window WINDOW
+                        window size to check for candidates in the sorted list of pairs (default: 2)
-                        the type of documents to compare (default: .txt) (dedup) $ find test -name "*.txt" | sort | xargs head ==> test/1.txt <== the cat sat in the hat
+(dedup) $ find test -name "*.txt" | sort | xargs head ==> test/1.txt <==
+the cat sat in the hat